 2. Microwave baked beans

 To defrost baked beans, you can use your microwave.
-Start with transferring the baked beans into a microwave-safe container or bag.
+Start by transferring the baked beans into a microwave-safe container or bag.

-Then, you will need to set a time to the correct temperature for thawing beans to avoid heating beans and having them overcooked.
+Then, you will need to set a time for the correct temperature for thawing beans to avoid heating beans and having them overcooked.